QLD Wide - 60 Seconds Claim Advice

 How to Make a Whiplash Injury Claim

-Experienced legal representation can help you understand how to work through the steps of the whiplash claims process.
+• Experienced legal representation can help you understand how to work through the steps of the whiplash claims process.

-2. Legal advice: You have the right to seek legal advice to learn your options and entitlements.
+You have the right to seek legal advice to learn your options and entitlements.

-6. Lump sum payout or court proceedings: You will receive a one-time payment following a successful mediation or the option of proceeding to court after a failed negotiation.
+You receive a one-time payment after a successful mediation or possible court action for a failed negotiation.

 Most whiplash car accident claims arise from rear-end collisions.
 When a car hits you from behind, the driver of that vehicle is typically at fault.